scapes-studio/02-nft-sales-bot-hackathon/README.md

 1. The app *has to* keep track of all sales (Transfers with value) on the collection smart contract.
 2. The app *has to* integrate with Discord and post a notification message for each sale
-3. The app *should* integrate with Twitter and post a notification tweet for each sale.
+3. The app *should* integrate with Twitter and post a notification tweet for each sale, without triggering their spam filters.
 The app *may* also integrate with other platforms like Telegram.
 4. The app *has to* work with `ERC721` token contracts and *may* also be compatible with `ERC1155` token contracts.
 5. The app *has to* extract ETH value behind transfers and correctly report it.
 It also *should* track WETH transfers and *may* track other arbitrary tokens transferred.
+6. The app *should* enable configuring different messages for existing ane new token holders.
-6. There *must* be easy to follow documentation for other developers on how to configure and deploy the bot to a server.
+7. There *must* be easy to follow documentation for other developers on how to configure and deploy the bot to a server.
-7. You have to hold a OneDayPunk to take part in the hackathon.
+8. You have to hold a OneDayPunk to take part in the hackathon.
 They are currently available for ~30$ on [OpenSea](https://opensea.io/collection/onedaypunks).
 If you would like to take part but economically can't afford to right now, please reach out to jalil#1001 on [Discord](https://discord.gg/Se9V2B4VEZ) and we'll figure something out.

 ## Technical Details